tylersullivan21/dig3716C-Assignement-1/README.md

 Write a simple program that contains three parts.

-Ask the user to input a String;
+1)Ask the user to input a String;
-Convert the String to “ROBOT Language”;
+2)Convert the String to “ROBOT Language”;
-Write the String to the console window.
+3)Write the String to the console window.
 The program will repeat until the user indicates that they want to exit.

 Specifications: